Tapish0305/PCB-defect/README.md

 class ( defect type)
 file ( image file name)
 width, height ( image dimensions)
 The dataset was then split into training and testing  subsets.
 The six defect classes were mapped to numerical labels 1 to 6.
-Using plot_image, the PCBs  were visualized with their bounding boxes
+Using plot_image, the PCBs  were visualized with their bounding boxes.

 # Data Preprocessing